 Neighbours in the hamlet were invited to an Open House event in April 2012 prior to this submission to view the detailed architectural drawings and artistic impressions.
 No objections to the plans were raised.

 The proposed change of use will bring the use of the building in keeping with the surrounding properties and remove a cause of concern to the neighbours in having a disused and empty building close by their homes.
-Some minor vandalism has occurred to date and slow material deterioration is evident which exacerbates this concern.
+Some minor vandalism has occurred to date, the latest incident occurring in June 2012, and slow material deterioration is evident to the stonework and timbers on the main chapel and vestry which exacerbates these concerns.